OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ### Resolve Variability

-To resolve the variability in a Variable Service Template conduct the following steps:
+To resolve the variability in a Variable Service Template, conduct the following steps:

 1. Ensure that TOSCA Definitions Version is `tosca_variability_1_0`
 1. Remove all Node Templates which are not present.